ClaudioESSilva/claudioessilva.github.io/content/post/2020-07-31-generate-sql-server-role-member-reports-using-dbatools-and-importexcel-powershell-modules.md

 ## FAQ

-<h3>What if I want to get different properties?</h3>
+### What if I want to get different properties?

 In the script, you can change the output list by changing the properties used on the `Select-Object` cmdlet (line 37).

-<h3>How can I make the Excel file open automatically after exporting all data?</h3>
+### How can I make the Excel file open automatically after exporting all data?

 As shown on the "ImportExcel command" section, you can add the `-Show` parameter on the last `Export-Excel` command (line 62).